agporto/markdown-cv/index.md

 ### Preprint

+`2026` S. Kim _et al._ (including **A. Porto**).
+On the limits and opportunities of AI reviewers: Reviewing the reviews of Nature-family papers with 45 expert scientists." arXiv:2605.20668.

+`2026` M. Quintana, Loh, L.Y., Parikh, A., Suh, J.J., Chavez, V., **Porto, A.**, Shi, B., Stroud, J.T.
+LizardMorph: A generalizable machine learning framework for automated anatomical landmark detection in digital images. _bioRxiv_ , pp. 2026-06.

 `2025` M.D.
 Lürig, Shirai, L.T., Mota, L.L., Willmott, K., Freitas, A.V. and **Porto, A.**, 2025.
 Aposematic color patterns are the dominant axis of phenotypic diversification in Nymphalid butterflies. _bioRxiv_, pp.2025-09.

 `2025` D. Rossoni, Murray C., **Porto A.**, and D. Houle.
 Appendometer: A system for simultaneous, high-throughput morphometry of Drosophila legs and wings. _bioRxiv_: doi: https://doi.org/10.1101/2025.01.21.634122